Timeshare Cancellation - How To Cancel A Contract Legally

 To find out if you can break, exit or cancel your contract, look near the end or bottom of your contract.
 There should be a heading containing the terms "Termination" or "Sever-ability" or "Cancellations".

 Grace Period Or Cooling Off Time

-Most timeshare contracts allow for a cancellation grace period or cool down period of a few days or weeks upon purchase where you can break, exit or cancel your timeshare contract legally, without breaking your contract agreement.
+Most contracts allow for a cancellation grace period or cool down period of a few days or weeks upon purchase where you can break, exit or cancel your timeshare contract legally, without breaking your contract agreement.

 If you do want to take advantage of the cancellation grace period to break, exit or cancel your timeshare contract, make sure there is no fine print in your contract stating that you must continue to pay your maintenance fees even after you break, exit or cancel your contract with the resort.

 Give Back Or Deed Back program Available?

 See if the resort you purchased through has a deed back or give back exit program that will allow you to give, or sell back your deed to the resort if the cancellation grace period or cool down period is expired and you can no longer cancel your timeshare contract.

 If you own through Wyndham Resorts, or Worldmark you are in luck as Wyndham has several cancellation and give back or deed back programs available through their exit solutions.

-Timeshare cancellation programs such as deed back or give back programs usually work best if you have no outstanding balance with the resort you own through so pay off all your debts to the resort first before attempting to break, exit or cancel your timeshare contract.
+Timeshare cancellation programs such as deed back or give back programs usually work best if you have no outstanding balance with the resort you own through so pay off all your debts to the resort first before attempting to break, exit or cancel your contract.

 Contact A Property Lawyer Or Attorney

-A property lawyer or timeshare attorney who specializes in cancellations, or helping people break or exit their timeshare legally is a good way to go if you really want to get out of your timeshare and have no other choice but to exit.
+A property lawyer or timeshare attorney who specializes in timeshare cancellation, or helping people break or exit their timeshare legally is a good way to go if you really want to get out of your timeshare and have no other choice but to exit.